 Not many people are aware of the Miniature Labrador because they're larger than standard miniature breeds.
 Labs are hunting dogs that are very rowdy and rambunctious.
 Since this “mini” breed is still pretty big, they are not as fragile.
 Miniature Labradors are easy to train, too.

-Just like their close relative, the standard Labrador Retriever, this lovable breed is a favorite with the outdoors family.
-These dogs tolerate hot and cold weather well and need lots of exercise.
-Technically, they are not made for apartment living, but you’ll see many dog owners adopting them anyway.
+Like their close relative, the standard Labrador Retriever, this lovable breed is a favorite with the outdoors family.
+These dogs tolerate hot and cold weather well and need lots of exercises.
+Technically, they are not made for apartment living, but you'll see many dog owners adopting them anyway.

 5. Miniature Schnauzer